HACKERALERT/Picocrypt/SECURITY.md

 # Security Policy

-## Reporting a Vulnerability

-If you discover a security vulnerability, please message <a href="https://discord.com/users/760242251372429323">me</a> on Discord.
+If you discover a security vulnerability, please email <a href="mailto:hasheritis@gmail.com">me</a>.
 I don't have any bounties available, but I will put your name on the homepage as a thanks.
 Please do not post the vulnerability publicly, as it could be exploited by a hacker.
 Thank you.